Choukk/wsse-header/README.md

 # wsse-header
-wsse-header is a simple library to generate WSSE Header
+The wsse-header is a simple and easy way to generate WSSE Headers for authentication in Symfony2 applications